 After losing his leg, Tony didn’t feel like himself.
 His stress levels were high and family life became difficult.
 With his life on hold for nearly five years due to his injury, Tony was concerned about what he was going to do.
 That’s when he decided to reach out to his DAV representative for help.

 “With the help of DAV, I was able to go to school.
 I now have vocational rehabilitation with the VA, and that was also through the help of DAV.
 I was able to focus on our lives without the weight of this other burden that I had no idea how to conquer,” Tony explains.

 When he tells fellow veterans why they need a DAV representative, he says, “They are going to help you navigate anything and everything you need.
 The help [of] DAV is like a big brother you can lean on.”

 How Your Support Helps Veterans

 DAV operates a fleet of vehicles around the country to provide free transportation to VA medical facilities for injured and ill veterans.
-In 2018, DAV volunteers provided more than 625,000 rides to help disabled veterans travel to their medical appointments.
-Since 1987, this program has transported 19 million veterans over 734 million miles.
+In 2019, DAV volunteers provided more than 600,000 rides and traveled over 20.5 million miles to help disabled veterans get to their medical appointments.

 DAV provides free, professional assistance to veterans and their families to connect them with the healthcare, disability, employment, education and financial benefits they have earned.
 In 2019, with the help of DAV, veterans and their families received more than $21 billion in earned benefits.